sweta20/ATS-EVAL/README.md

 ## Data and Code

-All the collected annotations are released in the file [all-ann-final-model-paper.csv](https://github.com/sweta20/ATS-EVAL/blob/main/all-ann-final-model-paper.csv) and the analysis presented in the paper can be reproduced via the shared colab.
+All the collected annotations are released in the file [all-ann-final-model-paper.csv](https://github.com/sweta20/ATS-EVAL/blob/main/all-ann-final-model-paper.csv) and the analysis presented in the paper can be reproduced via the [shared colab](https://colab.research.google.com/drive/1EpnOiQACaHyBBLIJSu2kWtrAVtPXFpk3?usp=sharing) or the [notebook](https://github.com/sweta20/ATS-EVAL/blob/main/All_Analysis.ipynb).

+## Citation

+Coming soon!